uasi/extract-apple-voice-memos-transcript/README.md

     "runs": [
       "In this format",
       0,
-      "text is interleaved with",
+      " text is interleaved with",
       1,
-      "indices of attributes",
+      " indices of attributes.",
       2
     ]
   },